 In a response on Bloomberg View, Noah Smith argued that economists should respect people’s actual preferences, and since people show strong preferences against wealth and income inequality, we should respect them.
 He uses the example of how people prefer to take nothing over free money when they are made offers they perceive as ‘unfair’ in the Ultimatum Game.
 On top of that, he says, inequality leads to socio-political unrest, which we can all agree is very bad and costly, citing a 1993 paper.

 Finally, Tony Yates adds some extra arguments on his blog.
 He says luck has a big role to play in success, but success can also buy some of the non-luck factors in success (e.g. education), meaning that it can ‘set off path dependence’—according to Yates this can lead to inefficient outcomes by distorting the allocation of talent.
-He says inequality reduces public good provision (e.g. education).
+He says inequality reduces public good provision (e.g. education—although I’m not sure that is really a public good).
 And he says that inequality might make ‘crony capitalism’ more likely.

 I’ve written twice about equality before: once saying that Rawlsian-style justice demands inequality of wealth/income in certain very relevant circumstances; another time arguing that Hayekian-style information economics militates towards equality of wealth.
 There are lots more things to say in this debate, but here I intend to take issue only with one of Yates’ claims: the idea that luck + path-dependence means inequality is passed down through the generations (I can’t see why exactly he thinks this distorts the allocation of talent, but here I’m only questioning the mechanism).

 Luck is certainly a huge factor in success.
 And people do pay big money for better education to try and make sure their kids are more likely to succeed.
 But does this work?
 Let’s look at some studies.
 Random selection into a better school in Beijing has no effect, random selection into a better school in Chicago has close to no effect, random selection into a better Kenyan school has no effect, nor does it in Missouri, nor in New York City.
 Once you control for student characteristics, Australian private schools didn’t outperform state schools on the 2009 PISA.
 Conscription into extra education didn’t much affect life outcomes in late 1970s France.
+In 1950s England, going to an elite school made no difference to a youth’s job market outcomes.
 The literature is huge and there are many many more examples.

 And other literatures point to the same conclusion.
 For example, we now know that the heritability of intelligence increases through life (to hit around 50-90% in adulthood), while ‘shared environment’—upbringinging, parental inputs and schooling—falls to around zero.
 This is supported by traditional twin studies, twins reared apart studies, adoption studies, and now whole-genome analysis.